Asymptotics of the exchange splitting energy for a diatomic molecular ion from a volume integral formula of symmetry-adapted perturbation theory: Results and discussion

 We found that the convergence of results with respect to $\Omega$ is very regular for a wide range of internuclear distances.
 When $\Omega$ is increased by 3, the relative errors of exchange energy (compared to exact results of \v{C}\'\i\v{z}ek \emph{et. al} \cite{Cizek:86}) decrease by two orders of magnitude.
 This behavior is shown in Fig. \ref{fig:basis_convergence}.

 Fig. \ref{fig:basis_convergence} also shows that this good convergence can be further improved by the application of the Levin $u$-transformation.
-It can be estimated that values computed as the transformation of six energies $J(\Omega=15),\ldots,J(\Omega=20)$ are of accuracy similar to that possible to calculate with basis $\Omega = 23$ \ (bases $\Omega=20$ and $\Omega=23$ contain 462 and 600 basis functions, respectively).
+When this transformation is applied to the results calculated in basis sets $\Omega$=17,18,\ldots,22, one obtains exchange energy with the accuracy almost identical to that of $\Omega$=25.
+Therefore it can be estimated that values computed as the transformation of six energies $J$($\Omega$ $=$20),\ldots,$J$($\Omega$ $=$25) are of accuracy similar to that possible to calculate with basis $\Omega$ $=$ 28 (bases $\Omega$ $=$ 25 and $\Omega$ $=$ 28 contain 702 and 870 basis functions, respectively).

 \phantom{\ref{tab:J_HS_RS_surf}}